 Admission Requirements for Post-Baccalaureate Certificates

-To qualify for admission to post-baccalaureate certificate programs, a student must have earned a baccalaureate degree from a regionally accredited institution in the United States or a foreign equivalent.
+To qualify for admission to post-baccalaureate certificate programs, a student must have earned a baccalaureate degree from an institutionally accredited institution in the United States or a foreign equivalent.
 Students who expect to receive their baccalaureate degrees within two semesters may also apply for admission.
 Applicants must meet the grade point average (GPA) requirements of the specific certificate program to which they are applying.

 All certificate students must submit official transcripts showing completion and conferral of all baccalaureate degrees and any transcripts reflecting any courses relevant to the certificate sought.
-Transcripts are to be requested by the student and must be submitted in an officially sealed envelope.
+Transcripts are to be requested by the student and must be submitted directly to UAA from the sending institution.
+Transcripts can be sent directly from the issuing institution to UAA Admissions through a secure electronic service or mailed to the UAA Office of Admissions.
+Refer to the UAA Office of Admissions transcript page for more information.
 (Exception: Students do not need to request transcripts from any University of Alaska campus.)
 Some baccalaureate programs have additional or more selective admission requirements.
 See individual program requirements later in this chapter for details.

 All U.S. and English Canadian official transcripts and credentials must be submitted by the issuing institution directly to the UAA Office of Admissions.
 All final non-U.S. and French Canadian transcripts must be translated and evaluated using World Evaluations Service’s (WES) International Credential Advantage Package (ICAP) Course-by-Course Evaluation.